Adam Frans Van der Meulen - Entry of Louis XIV in Douai - The Phoebus Foundation

-The Brussels painter Adam Frans Van der Meulen (1632-1690) created quite a furore at the court of the French King Louis XIV (1638-1715) when he immortalised his military triumphs, embellished with the necessary pomp and bravado.
-However, the work depicting the royal couple’s entry into Douai in 1667 was even more astonishing!
+The Brussels painter Adam Frans Van der Meulen (1632-1690) created quite a furore at the court of the French King Louis XIV (1638-1715).
+He immortalised his military triumphs, embellished with the necessary pomp and bravado, as he did the royal couple’s entry in Douai, Northern France, in 1667.
 In this Phoebus Focus episode, Dr Leen Kelchtermans brings various subtleties and details to light, unravelling new insights into the creation and meaning of this work of art.

 Detail of the version in the collection of The Phoebus Foundation: horsemen behind the carriage